 • War for the Planet of the Apes director Matt Reeves.
 The pressure on him to revitalize an iconic film franchise must be insane.
 Young people I meet all the time love the new Planet of the Apes.
 To me, I'm always for the original, very first film.
 Everything else is second banana.
 HAHAHA, did you see I snuck in an ape joke? :D Mr. Reeves could have talked after the Steven Spielberg portion on what it's like taking over for when the men who kickstarted sci-fi films into the mainstream are no longer around.
 We don't live forever.
 Life happens.
 Someone else has to take over.

 • Star Wars: The Last Jedi director Rian Johnson.
 People online declared his film the best of the bunch since A New Hope.

-• Adam Rifkin, Small Soldiers director.
+• Adam Rifkin, Small Soldiers screenwriter and of his own amazing films, a director in his own right.
 A very underrated film beloved by all.
 He's really established; why wasn't he invited?
+Toys coming alive!

 • Iron Man 3 director Shane Black.
 You can't get more sci-fi than Iron Man.